mfathiabdallah/mfathiabdallah.github.io/index.md

 <h4>Areas of interest</h4>
      <li> Detection of Natural Food Contaminantes (postgradute students, PhDs, Postdoc).</li>
-     <li> Application of Large Langauge Models in Food Contaminantes (only Postrdoc or research assistants with solid expereince in AI).</li>
+     <li> Application of Large Langauge Models in Food Contaminantes (only Postrdoc or research assistants with a solid expereince in AI or Machine Learning).</li>
      <li> Mixture toxicology with a focus on Food Contaminantes using NAMs (postgradute students, PhDs, Postdoc).</li>

 <!-- News and Announcement -->